THESudhir1/VsCodeHelp-Assignment/README.md

 # VsCodeHelp-Assignment

 Name :- Sudhir singh <br>
-B.Tech (4th year) Electronics and communication engineering <br>
+B.Tech (4th year) Electronics and Communication Engineering <br>
-Department of Electronic and Communication, University of Allahabad
+Department of Electronics & Communication, University of Allahabad

 ## Instruction for running the code
 1. Begin by cloning the repository to your local machine and opening the designated file in the Visual Studio Code editor.